Skip to content

 Analyze the codebase.

 This produces three agents, each with "Analyze the codebase." but with #review, #test, or #docs substituted in place of the directive.
-Arguments can be arbitrary text — xprompt references, directives, plain instructions, or [[text blocks]].
+Branches can be arbitrary text — xprompt references, directives, plain instructions, or [[text blocks]].
+Because branches split only on a top-level |, a comma is ordinary branch text: %{foo, bar | baz} is two branches (foo, bar and baz), not three.
+Nested (), [], {}, and backtick-quoted spans are not split, and any | inside them is treated literally.

-Arguments can also be named with id=value.
+Branches can be named with id=value.
 The value is inserted into the spawned prompt and the id becomes the child agent suffix.
-For example, %name:review %alt(sec=[[security]],perf=[[performance]]) launches review.sec and review.perf.
-Unnamed alternatives use numeric suffixes while skipping any numeric ids already provided by named arguments, so %(2=[[named]], [[first]], [[second]]) launches suffixes 2, 1, and 3.
+For example, %name:review %{sec=[[security]] | perf=[[performance]]} launches review.sec and review.perf.
+Unnamed branches use numeric suffixes while skipping any numeric ids already provided by named branches, so %{2=[[named]] | [[first]] | [[second]]} launches suffixes 2, 1, and 3.

-%(Also check for security issues.)
+%{Also check for security issues.}

 Review this module.